Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

   Channel instances are long-lived.
 A channel object will be instantiated when the cable consumer becomes a subscriber, and then lives until the consumer disconnects.
 This may be seconds, minutes, hours, or even days.

   Unlike subclasses of ActionController::Base, channels do not follow a RESTful constraint form for their actions.
 Instead, Action Cable operates through a remote-procedure call model.
 You can declare any public method on the channel (optionally taking a data argument), and this method is automatically exposed as callable to the client.

+## Wed 5, August 2020 *[ ActionCable part 2 ]*
+- **Channel Naming:** Returns the name of the channel, underscored, without the Channel ending.
+If the channel is in a namespace, then the namespaces are represented by single colon separators in the channel name.
+- **Channel PeriodicTimers:** Periodically performs a task on the channel, like updating an online user counter, polling a backend for new status messages, sending regular “heartbeat” messages, or doing some internal work and giving progress updates.
+- **Channel Streams:** allow channels to route broadcastings to the subscriber.
+A broadcasting is, as discussed elsewhere, a pubsub queue where any data placed into it is automatically sent to the clients that are connected at that time.
+It's purely an online queue, though.
+If you're not streaming a broadcasting at the very moment it sends out an update, you will not get that update, even if you connect after it has been sent.